-(Last Updated on : 14/02/2013)
+(Last Updated on : 27/02/2019)

 Jharkhand occupies 28833 sq meters and its capital is Ranchi.
 It was carved out of the southern part of Bihar state on November 15, 2000.
 Jharkhand shares its border with the states of Bihar to the north, Uttar Pradesh

-to the east.
-Some of the other major cities and industrial centres are Jamshedpur
+and Chhattisgarh to the west, Odisha to the south, and West Bengal to the east.
+Some of the major cities of Jharkhand are Jamshedpur

 , Bokaro Steel City

-, Sindri, Jharkhand, Giridih District
+, Sindri, Deoghar

-, which is the source of the Koel River
+, Koel River

 , Damodar River

 Climate of Jharkhand

 The weather remains cool in most areas of Jharkhand, especially Ranchi District